kreeti/csv2sql-ui/README.md

 <a name="sourceinstall"></a>
 ## Running the app from source code

-You must have elixir and mysql/postgresql installed in your system to run Csv2Sql.
+You must have elixir, node.js and mysql/postgresql installed in your system to run Csv2Sql.

-To use the app just clone this repository and then install dependencies by `mix deps.get`
+To use the app just clone this repository
+1. cd assets and run `npm install`
+2. then install dependencies by `mix deps.get`

 Finally, start the application by ```mix phx.server```